sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 .. sidebar:: Grid Job lifecycle

-                .. seealso:: Have a look to our mooc video that describes the :ref:`mooc-job-lifecycle` step by step.
+                .. seealso:: Have a look at our mooc video that describes the :ref:`mooc-job-lifecycle` step by step.

 To run your application on the Grid you need to describe its requirements in a specific language called ``job description language`` (JDL).
 This is similar to the information that we need to specify when we run jobs using a batch scheduling system like :ref:`pbs`, although it is slightly more complex as we are now scheduling jobs across multiple sites.